-On the machine where we intend to install this valve bank we need to be able to control the speed of each of the actuators.
-However, no two are to be operated at the same speed, therefore, in order to be able to independently control the speed of each air cylinder, we will need to install flow controls for each of the cylinders.
+On our hypothetical machine we need to be able to control the speed of each of the actuators on it.
+However, no two are to be operated at the same speed.
+Therefore, in order to be able to independently control the speed of each air cylinder, we will need to install flow controls for each of the cylinders.

 What will be easier, installing 20 individual flow controls, one for each cylinder air line, and forty fittings if the flow control is in-line and does not come with instant fittings attached, or to install ten sandwich flow controls, one for each compressed air valve?